 - Importantly, you need to get some realistic perspective about what you’re doing: weekends off might slow things down a little bit in the short-term, but realistically your business isn’t going to fail just because you take some time off.
 Stepping away and recharging is so important that it’ll do you far more good than you realise.

 - And just because many people wear themselves out and isolate themselves running their own business doesn’t mean it’s the right thing to do or that it has to happen: just that a lot of people make the same mistakes.
 Don’t confuse how other people do things with how it has to be.

-- It’s absolutely necessary to have peer group support but, as a few people have mentioned, its equally important to have an interest that isn’t about business (and doesn’t involve time in front of a computer).
+- It’s absolutely necessary to have peer group support but its equally important to have an interest that isn’t about business.
 This isn’t just good for your health and sanity, it makes you a more interesting person and that makes it easier for people to connect with you and so is ultimately good for business too!

 Obsession can make you dull and hard to do business with